best in class

 Type: Candle | Material: Shea Butter, jojoba oil, soybean oil | App compatibility vs. non–app compatibility: Non–app compatible

-Megan Fleming, a licensed clinical psychologist who specializes in sex therapy and marriage counseling, told us that if you want to try temperature play, a massage-oil candle can be a fun way to start.
-“It’s a product that I really love,” she says.
+And if you want to experiment with temperature play, a massage-oil candle can be a fun way to start.
 “When you light the candle, it becomes massage oil, and it has a spout so you can pour it easily.
-But pour onto your hand first so you don’t burn your partner.”
-Marcantonio also recommended massage-oil candles and says that JimmyJane makes candles that smell great and are even moisturizing.
+But pour onto your hand first so you don’t burn your partner,” advises Megan Fleming, a licensed clinical psychologist who specializes in sex therapy and marriage counseling.
+Marcantonio also recommends massage-oil candles and says that JimmyJane makes candles that smell great and are even moisturizing.
 “It’s a lot of fun because you can build a whole experience — if you’re using a blindfold and have already lost one sense, then warm wax being dripped on you can feel especially good,” she says.
-Just take note: “The oil is only for external use.
-It’s not lube,” says Marcantonio.
+Just take note: “The oil is only for external use, it’s not lube.”

 Best candle for wax play

-If you and your partner want to take your temperature play a little further, Frost “highly recommends” these soy-wax play candles.
-The reason the material matters is because soy wax has a low temperature point, making it the least hot at melting point and, in turn, the safest: “If you want to take it to the edge a little bit, you can try paraffin wax.
-I never recommend beeswax because it’s the hottest.”
-Frost also recommends patch-testing the wax beforehand (when you’re not in the heat of the moment) and advises “dripping the candle far away from the body and not up close.”
+If you and your partner want to take your temperature play a little further, you could try soy-wax play candles.
+The reason the material matters is because soy wax has a low temperature point, making it the least hot at melting point and, in turn, the safest.
+“If you want to take it to the edge a little bit, you can try paraffin wax.
+I never recommend beeswax because it’s the hottest,” explains Frost.
+These candles are a blend of low-temperature soy wax and paraffin.
+Frost also recommends patch testing the wax beforehand (when you’re not in the heat of the moment) and advises “dripping the candle far away from the body, and not up-close.”

 Some more sex toys we’ve written about